Medieval Warm Period: Research

-Palaeoclimatologists developing region-specific climate reconstructions of past centuries conventionally label their coldest interval as "LIA" and their warmest interval as the "MWP."
+Palaeoclimatologists developing region-specific climate reconstructions of past centuries conventionally label their coldest interval as "LIA" and their warmest interval as the "MWP".
 Others follow the convention, and when a significant climate event is found in the "LIA" or "MWP" timeframes, they associate their events to the period.
 Some "MWP" events are thus wet events or cold events, rather than strictly warm events, particularly in central Antarctica, where climate patterns that are opposite to those of the North Atlantic have been noticed.

+Using methods of historical climatology, Christian Pfister and Heinz Wanner reconstructed the seasonal temperature conditions for Western and Central Europe in 2021 on the basis of indices from CE 1000 to 1999 (the autumns only from 1500 onwards).

 Global climate during the Medieval Warm Period

+The nature and extent of the MWP has been marked by long-standing controversy over whether it was a global or regional event.
 In 2019, by using an extended proxy data set, the Pages-2k consortium confirmed that the Medieval Climate Anomaly was not a globally synchronous event.
 The warmest 51-year period within the MWP did not occur at the same time in different regions.
 They argue for a regional instead of global framing of climate variability in the preindustrial Common Era to aid in understanding.